sofia-fischer/philo-blog/content/posts/2023-04-communicating-between-teams.md

 ![Talk to the Corgi Butt](/images/2023-04-talk.png)

 ### Architecture Decision Records

-Tests, comments, and human readable code are in my experience the most read and used documentation.
+Tests, comments, and human-readable code are in my experience the most read and used documentation.
 But still, there are situations in which the way the code is written only makes sense in the context in which the decision was made.
 Often enough, that bad looking class has a reason to exists in that way - and even if the explanation is "because of